Dutch self-image shaken by "Black Pete" debate

 IMMIGRANT DESTINATION

-The furor over the revered tradition, which some art historians say has its roots in a 17th century fashion for well-to-do Amsterdam families keeping a black house slave, has exposed the sensitivity of race in the Netherlands.
+The furore over the revered tradition, which some art historians say has its roots in a 17th century fashion for well-to-do Amsterdam families to keep a black house slave, has exposed the sensitivity of race in the Netherlands.

 Wealthy and fast-growing in the years after World War Two, the Netherlands was a major destination for economic migrants from southern Europe, Turkey and Morocco in the 1950s and 1960s.